The Truth About Essential Oils: Separating Fact from Fiction

 There are three common ways for absorption:

-1. Skin : when you are getting a massage with EO or when you apply an oitment
+1. Skin: when receiving a massage with EO or applying an ointment

 When apply on the skin EO compounds travel through the membrane through a process called diffusion before reaching the bloodstream.
 It is important to remember that:

-• EO compounds can load up in fat tissus since they are fat soluble, then can be release slowly in time
+• EO compounds can accumulate in fat tissues and be released slowly over time

-• ~10 or less% will actually reach the bloodstream
+• Only ~10% of applied EOs actually reach the bloodstream

-• To be efficient we want them where we need them
+To be effective, we want them where we need them most.

 • There is a huge variabiliy of EO compounds entering the bloodstream and hence huge variability in plasma concentration between person, due to metabolism, hydration of the skin, temperature, amount of fat vs muscle etc